rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-config-creator.markdown

 comments: true
 ---

 As I'm currently into pwning things, I tried the pwn category at the Ins'hack CTF.
-And frankly, I really enjoyed spend time on their challenges.
+And frankly, I really enjoyed spending time on their challenges.
 The first one was Config Creator.
-It was supposed to be hard, but had most validations than the other.
+It was supposed to be hard, but had more validations than the others.
 > I've just written a small utility to create a config file (which are sooo painful to write by han, right?).

 > Care to have a look?